Ivan-Grigorev/SmartVisionAIApp/README.md

 ## Usage

-- **Adding Metadata to Images**: Select the "Add Metadata" option to automatically add descriptive metadata to images in a specified folder.
+- **Adding Metadata to Images**:
+  Select the "Add Metadata" option to automatically add descriptive metadata to images in a specified folder.
+This operation uses `exiftool` under the hood to embed metadata (Title, Description, Keywords) into each image file in-place.

-- **Generating a CSV File**: Choose "Generate CSV" to create a CSV with image metadata, which will be saved in the destination folder.
+- **Generating a CSV File**:
+  Choose "Generate CSV" to create a CSV with image metadata, which will be saved in the destination folder.
+Metadata is extracted using `exiftool` (EXIF, IPTC, and XMP standards are supported) and exported into structured CSV format.

-- **Setting Source and Destination Folders**: Both options allow for selecting source and destination folders, with prompts for custom descriptions and optional author attribution.
+- **Setting Source and Destination Folders**:
+  Both options allow for selecting source and destination folders, with prompts for custom descriptions and optional author attribution.

+> [!NOTE]
+> The app detects missing `exiftool` or lack of access rights and prompts the user to check installation or file permissions.

 ## Project Structure